vippsas/vipps-partner/partner-documentation-template.md

 or not.

-1. Explain that (since you use the Partner API and partner keys) the merchant does not have to do anything after ordering Vipps in the partner's interface:
+1. Explain that (since you use the Partner API and partner keys) the merchant does not have to do anything after ordering Vipps MobilePay in the partner's interface:

-   "When the Vipps application is complete, you will get an email.
+   "When the application is complete, you will get an email.
    We, your partner, receive the same email.
-   The email contains the "Merchant Serial Number" (MSN), a six-digit number identifying your new Vipps sales unit.
+   The email contains the "Merchant Serial Number" (MSN), a six-digit number identifying your new sales unit.
    There is nothing more you need to do, we then have everything we need."

-2. Explain how to use the Vipps API keys in the partner's solution, complete with screenshots with added arrows, text, etc.
+2. Explain how to use the API keys in the partner's solution, complete with screenshots with added arrows, text, etc.
    Link to
    [Developer resources: Vipps portal: How to find the API keys](https://developer.vippsmobilepay.com/docs/developer-resources/portal),